 The Group's environmental policies are driven towards two main targets, namely compliance with environmental related laws and regulations and additional measures to protect the environment in the area of energy-saving and waste reduction.
 For compliance with laws and regulations, the Group's major production facilities are located in China and there is a specific team inside the Group to continuously monitor the regulatory requirements and the Group's compliance with such requirements.
 The Group also engaged professional experts to conduct analysis of energy efficiency and waste generation in its operation and provide recommendations for area which can be improved.
 The Board believes that the Group has complied with environmental related laws and regulations in China and adopted additional measures which enhanced the energy efficiency and reduced waste production in its operation.
-Please refer to the "Environmental, Social, Governance Summary" on page 21 for details of the Group's environmental policies and performance.
+Please refer to the "Summary of the Environmental, Social and Governance Report" on pages 21 to 22 for details of the Group's environmental policies and performance.